Rust async/await: Async executor

 Async executor

 An async executor is a piece of code that runs async tasks.
-It is responsible for scheduling the tasks, and for waking them up when they are ready to make progress.
+It is responsible for scheduling the tasks and waking them up when they are ready to progress.

-The main function of an async program creates the async tasks and then calls the executor to run the tasks.
+An async program's main function creates the async tasks and then calls the executor to run the tasks.
 The executor will keep running the tasks until all tasks are completed.
-In our example, we are simulating the executor by calling the Executor::step() method in a loop.
-We limit the number of steps to 30 so that we can run the example in the Rust playground.
+In our example, we simulate the executor by calling the Executor::step() method in a loop.
+We limit the number of steps to 30 to run the example in the Rust playground.

 fn main() {